 Hammersmith & Fulham Council is meeting all the national AQS objectives other than for the gas Nitrogen Dioxide (NO2) and Particulate Matter (PM10).
 Hammersmith & Fulham Council also meets the current objectives for Particulate Matter (PM{2.5}).
-However, in 2022 the government set additional environmental targets for fine particulate matter which state that by the end of the 31st of December 2040, the annual mean level of PM{2.5} in ambient air must be equal to or less than 10 $\mu g/m^3$.
-In 2022 Hammersmith & Fulham met this target at its air quality monitoring station at Hammersmith Town Centre but exceeded it at its air quality monitoring station at Shepherds Bush.
+However, in 2022 the government set additional environmental targets for fine particulate matter which state that by the end of the 31st of December 2040, the annual mean level of PM{2.5} in ambient air must be equal to or less than 10 μ g/m3.
+In 2024 Hammersmith & Fulham met this target at its air quality monitoring stations at Hammersmith Town Centre and Shepherds Bush Town Centre.